Mayalevich/LoadingUnloading/README.md

-# LoadShield — NuclearIC Challenge
+# AtomSentinel — NuclearIC Challenge

 This repository is part of the **F25 NuclearIC Challenge** organized by the [Ideas Clinic, University of Waterloo](https://github.com/IdeasClinicUWaterloo/F25-NuclearIC/tree/main).